-In May 2009 Alexander Gerst was presented as one of six new ESA astronauts, overcoming stiff competition by 8,413 applicants from 20 member states.
-After completing his two-year basic training at the Russian space corporation Rocosmos in Moscow and graduating from the European Astronaut Centre in Cologne, he was appointed to become the third German astronaut to visit the International Space Station (ISS).
+In May 2009, Alexander Gerst was announced as one of six new ESA astronauts, having overcome stiff competition; there were 8413 applicants from 20 member states.
+After completing his two-year basic training with the Russian space organisation Roscosmos in Moscow and astronaut training at the European Astronaut Centre in Cologne, he was selected to become the third German astronaut to visit the International Space Station ISS.

-Born 3 May 1976 in Künzelsau in the Swabian region of south Germany, Gerst was fascinated by our universe, the origins of the moon and what might be hiding behind the horizon from a young age.
-After finishing secondary school, he studied geosciences at the University of Karlsruhe, before completing his Master of Science in the same subject in Wellington, New Zealand.
-He was a summer scholar at the German Aerospace Center in 2006.
-Gerst completed his doctorate at the University of Hamburg in 2010, submitting a thesis on the eruption dynamics of the Arctic volcano Mount Erebus.
-Pursuing his childhood dream, he applied for acceptance to the ESA Astronaut Training Division in 2008.
+Born on 3 May 1976 in Künzelsau in the Swabian region of south Germany, Gerst has always had a great interest in the Universe, the origin of the Moon and what might be hidden beyond the horizon.
+After completing secondary school, he studied geosciences at the University of Karlsruhe, before completing his Master of Science in the same subject in Wellington, New Zealand.
+He was a summer scholarship holder at the German Aerospace Center in 2006.
+Gerst completed his doctorate at the University of Hamburg in 2010, submitting a thesis on the eruption dynamics of the Antarctic volcano Mount Erebus.
+Pursuing his childhood dream, he applied to join the ESA Astronaut Training Division in 2008.

-German president Joachim Gauck awarded Alexander Gerst the Order of Merit of the Federal Republic of Germany, First Class, on 13 January 2015, in recognition of his contribution to science and his achievements on board the ISS.
-In addition, minister-president Winfried Kretschmann also presented him with the Order of Merit of Baden-Württemberg on 25 April 2015.
+German President Joachim Gauck awarded Alexander Gerst the Order of Merit of the Federal Republic of Germany, First Class, on 13 January 2015, in recognition of his contribution to science and his achievements on board the ISS.
+In addition, Minister-President Winfried Kretschmann also presented him with the Order of Merit of the State of Baden-Württemberg on 25 April 2015.

 On 6 June 2018, Gerst flew to the ISS for a second time.
 During his mission, 'horizons – Knowledge for Tomorrow', he became the second European and first German to take command of the ISS.
 Gerst returned to Earth on 20 December 2018.